nguyenhphilip/bloggo/content/posts/ode-to-adulthood.md

 And when that happens, should we have the sense to hang onto it for as long as possible, something beautiful emerges.

 ![Pablo Amargo, sourced via The Atlantic](/../photos/banana.jpg)

+In playful response to an article posted on The Atlantic, ["An Ode to Middle Age"](https://www.theatlantic.com/magazine/archive/2020/01/ode-to-middle-age/603067/)